 - resources available for our project

-- We work with you to become stronger and grow as a result of the situation and our solution.
+In the process, we work with you to become stronger and grow as a result of the situation and our solution

 When We Can’t Engage